Backdraft007/signl4-integration-thingsboard/README.md

-# Mobile alerting with tracking & escalation for ThnigsBoard
+# Mobile alerting with tracking & escalation for ThingsBoard

-Mobile alerting with tracking, duty planning and escalation for ThnigsBoard.
+Mobile alerting with tracking, duty planning and escalation for ThingsBoard.

 ## Why SIGNL4